RajivJonnala/sw-challenge-spring-2025/README.md

 - Python 3.12.9

 ## Installation
-Ensure you have Python 3.12.9 and the packages namely, os, csv, datetime and re will be preinstalled.
+Ensure you have [Python 3.12.9](https://www.python.org/downloads/). and the packages namely, os, csv, datetime and re will be preinstalled.

 ## Usage
 ### 1. Prepare Your Data